 Jessie Lynn Richards

-Jessie Lynn Richards teaches writing, communication and rhetoric at the University of Utah and Westminster College in Salt Lake City.
+Jessie Lynn Richards ('04 English) teaches writing, communication and rhetoric at the University of Utah and Westminster College in Salt Lake City.
 She's a CHaSS Aggie, having earned a bachelor's in Engish with an emphasis on technical and professional writing in 2004.

 Richards also directs a nonprofit foundation, Fight Against Domestic Violence.
 FADV seeks to provide education, awareness, as well as outreach and financial resources to domestic violence victims and their communities.

 Richards earned a Ph.D. in communication and writing studies from the U of U, as well as a master's degree in rhetoric and writing studies from San Diego State University.
 Her research investigates the intersection of memory, trauma and identity in the context of war.
 She also runs a corporate communication consulting business, Intercom Strategies.

 Christopher I. Seibert